ssec-jhu/base-template/README.md

 Things to do when using this template:

  * Run ```make setup```
- * Uncomment above DOI in README.md and correct ``<insert_ID_number>``.
+ * Uncomment the above DOI in README.md and correct ``<insert_ID_number>``.
- * Correct "description" field in .zenodo.json to reflect description of child repo.
+ * Correct the "description" field in .zenodo.json to reflect the description of the child repo.
  * Correct the ``CI Status`` badge with the correct token in the URL.
  * Import package into https://readthedocs.org/.
  * Update [zenodo.json](zenodo.json).
 For more details see [zenodo.json docs](https://developers.zenodo.org/#representation) and [zenodo docs on contributors vs creators](https://help.zenodo.org/docs/deposit/describe-records/contributors/).
- * Update quickstart guide below.
+ * Update the quickstart guide below.

 What's included in this template: